ebelinski/iosref/swift-functions.md

 ---
 layout: default
 title: Swift 4 functions quick reference
+description: A quick reference guide for functions in Swift 4, with simple examples and functional examples.
 ---

 Functions are a special type of [closures]({{ "/swift-closures" | relative_url }}).
 Functions are first-class types, so a function can be passed in as a parameter to another function.
 Also, a function can return another function.